 - Travel in June to see the most scenery (most daylight).

 - Eastbound trips are better than westbound.
+You’ll see all of the Rocky Mountains and have hours of Mississippi River scenery.

 - If you want to see the Columbia River Gorge, start or end your trip in Portland.